luizf-lf/enchiridion/readme.md

 ### About

-This repository is an example on how to fetch an API and filter its results directly from the JavaScript without having to fetch the API again.
+This repository is an example on how to fetch an API and filter its results directly from the JavaScript without having to fetch the API again on every `onKeyUp` event from an input field.
 This example was done with plain JavaScript.

-You can see a live deploy at [GitHub Pages](https://luizf-lf.github.io/api-filter-example/)
+You can see a live deploy at <a href="https://luizf-lf.github.io/api-filter-example/" rel="noopener noreferrer" target="_blank">GitHub Pages</a>

 ### How it Works